allenai/allennlp-guide/chapters/part3/fairness.md

 ## Call to Action

 Why should we care about fairness and biases?
-Because ensuring fairness and mitigating biases are inherently normative [1].
-As language models become more prevalent in critical decision-making systems, their unfair encoding and amplification of biases can pose serious harms for already-marginalized communities.
+Language models are increasingly used throughout everyday life, and as they become more prevalent in critical decision-making systems which impact people, their unfair encoding and amplification of biases can pose serious harms for already-marginalized communities.
 In NLP literature, harms are often categorized into the following (Barocas and Selbst, 2016):

 1. **Representational harms:** when systems reinforce the subordination of some groups along the lines of identity
 2. **Allocational harms:** when a system allocates or withholds a certain opportunity or resource

-It is important to ensure fairness and mitigate bias even for seemingly trivial NLP tasks, such as named entity recognition, as these are often used as building blocks for more complex downstream applications like text summarization and even identity verification!
+It is important to ensure fairness and mitigate biases even for seemingly trivial NLP tasks, such as named entity recognition, as these are often used as building blocks for more complex downstream applications like text summarization and even identity verification.
 This is one of many reasons to use [model cards for model reporting](https://dl.acm.org/doi/10.1145/3287560.3287596).

 Can biases be removed?
-No. However, they can be reduced and controlled.
-Completely removing biases is difficult, especially with large language models, because of contextualization, spurious correlations, and latent variables.
+No, [completely removing biases is difficult](https://api.semanticscholar.org/CorpusID:73729169), especially with large language models, because of contextualization, spurious correlations, and latent variables.
+However, biases can be reduced and controlled.
+There doesn't exist a universal point at which to stop mitigating biases; bias mitigation must go hand-in-hand with the auditing of real-world model performance to ensure that humans are not unfairly impacted by the model's decisions.

 </exercise>